kaotisk-hund/arching-kaos-radio/README.md

 - Have metadata for each song/mix/show is played printed in site and get updated
 - Menu Playlist

-**TODO**
-- Background image (sky rotating day to night along the day)

 ## Intergrated with arching-kaos-api

-Now the website of our radio station, Arching Kaos Radio, is intergrated with its sister project [arching-kaos-api](http://y.kaotisk-hund.tk:3000/kaotisk/arching-kaos-api).
+Now the website of our radio station, Arching Kaos Radio, is intergrated with its sister project [arching-kaos-api](https://git.arching-kaos.net/kaotisk/arching-kaos-api).

 ## Intergration with Icecast